bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 > Superbook means **superclass** of an object like book.

 It is an empty container for any kind of longform: books, novels, comics, magazine or anything that needs multi-page storytelling.
-Or even a greeting card like [this](https://bubblin.io/book/i-love-you-by-marvin-danig/1).

-Superbooks work like a blog so you can publish, update or unpublish any time you like.
+Even a greeting card like this [one](https://bubblin.io/book/i-love-you-by-marvin-danig/1).
+Superbooks work like a blog—meaning you can publish, update, add a chapter or unpublish any time you like.

 ### Why Superbooks?